 How to Grow Scallions

 Growing scallions is actually easier than growing onions since they have a much shorter growth period.
-Varieties sown in spring can be harvested just 60-80 days (8-10 weeks) after planting or when transplants reach about a foot tall.
+Varieties sown in spring can be harvested just 60 to 80 days (8-10 weeks) after planting or when transplants reach about a foot (31 cm.) tall.

 Scallions need rich, well-draining soil.
 In addition, their shallow root systems require constant moisture and weed protection.
 Tightly packed plantings and mulch can not only help retain moisture but will keep weeds down too.
 Shallow watering throughout the short growing season is also recommended.